velartrill/velartrill.github.io/orig/out-of-the-dark.md

 Cassil gazes into her eyes.
 "You really believe, don't you?" she murmurs.
 "In the Society, I mean."

 “Yeah I do, little miss rebel.”
-Safris pulls her into a gentle hug, stroking her back as she speaks.
+Safris wraps her arms around her again, stroking her back as she speaks.
 “In my role, I see the absolute worst the People have to offer.
 Corruption, cruelty, rape, and bloodshed.
 You know why I still believe?”

 “Why’s that?”